glenert41/CircuitPython/README.md

 # CircuitPython
    My CircuitPython Assignments.
    These are my CircuitPython assignments from Engineering 3

- #Hello Circuit Python
+ ## Hello Circuit Python

- ##Smaller Header
+ ### Description
+ In this assignment, we are introduced to CircuitPython, Metro, and Mu.
+The objective is to make an LED fade from 0% to 100% brightness and back down.